Blaigbyrne History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 listed: Willelmus de Blakburn; Cristoforus de Blakeburn; and Johannes de Blakburn.
 A few years later, John de Blakeburne was listed in the Preston Guild Rolls of 1397.

 Further to the north in Scotland, the name was derived from "one or other of several small places so named.
 Willelmus de Blakeburne was witness in 1243 to the ratification of the gift of the church of Lescelyn to Lundors.
 Robert de Blakeburne of Berwickshire rendered homage in 1296 [to King Edward I of England].
 William de Blakburne appears as Abbot of Cambuskenneth, 1394.

 Early History of the Blaigbyrne family

 This web page shows only a small excerpt of our Blaigbyrne research.
-Another 219 words (16 lines of text) covering the years 1202, 1243, 1296, 1501, 1658 and 1743 are included under the topic Early Blaigbyrne History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658, 1743, 1652, 1652, 1669, 1683, 1741, 1700, 1705, 1690 and 1786 are included under the topic Early Blaigbyrne History in all our PDF Extended History products and printed products wherever possible.

 Blaigbyrne Spelling Variations